Binoculars

 Highest Quality (Jan.
 2024)

 The high end versions of Zeiss, Leica and Swarovski costs around 2,500 USD and all have razor sharp images with the highest light transmission, and a wide field of view.
 Swarovski has been known for their very good service and accessories hence the most popular high end brand in many countries.
-The latest version 8x32 NL Pure has a field of view of 8.5° or 150 m at 1000 m, but not as wide as Zeiss 8x32 Victory SF which has 155 m at 1000 m.
-Both are great buys!
+The latest version 8x32 NL Pure has a field of view of 8.5° or 150 m at 1000 m, but not as wide as Zeiss 8x32 Victory SF which has 155 m at 1000 m and is also more light weight!
+Both are great buys.

 Upper Midrange

-For about 1,500 USD you will get a top notch binocular and after reviewing countless of midrange binos I believe the new Zeiss 8x30 SFL takes the top spot beating the Swarovski 8x30 CL mainly because of its a field of view of 8.2° or 142 m at 1000 m.
+For about 1,500 USD you will get a top notch binocular and after reviewing countless of midrange binos I believe the new Zeiss 8x30 SFL takes the top spot beating the Swarovski 8x30 CL mainly because of its a field of view of 8.2° or 142 m at 1000 m and its lighter weight.

 Lower Midrange